data-raccoon/talk_bokeh/README.md

 # talk_bokeh
-A talk about bokeh that I gave at the pyCologne meeting.
+A talk about bokeh in german that I gave at the pyCologne 2015.07.08 meeting.